-SBA to relax rules on loans to people with a record, but most left in place
+SBA to relax some rules on loans to people with a record, but most left in place

 In December 2014, Amy Solomon, Senior Advisor to the Assistant Attorney General for the Office of Justice Programs in the Justice Department, testified before the U.S. Senate Addiction Forum about the review of collateral consequences federal agencies had been conducting under the auspices of the Federal Reentry Council.
 She reported that most of the agencies participating in the review had concluded their collateral consequences were “appropriately tailored for their purposes.”
 However, she also reported that Small Business Administration (SBA) had proposed amendments to its regulations to allow people on probation or parole to qualify for loans from its microloan program.
 (The change, proposed almost a year ago, has still not become final.)